America's Health Rankings, United Health Foundation Logo

 Suggested Citation: America's Health Rankings analysis of U.S. Census Bureau, American Community Survey, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-Living in poverty affects a child’s ability to succeed in school and may impact potential future earnings.
-The cost of childhood poverty in the U.S. is estimated at $1.03 trillion annually, factoring in lost potential earnings and associated medical costs.
+Living in poverty affects a child’s ability to succeed academically and may impact potential future earnings.
+Childhood poverty costs the United States an estimated $1.03 trillion annually, factoring in lost potential earnings and associated medical costs.

-According to America’s Health Rankings data, the prevalence of poverty is higher among:
+According to America’s Health Rankings analysis, the prevalence of poverty is higher among Black and American Indian/Alaska Native children compared with Asian and white children.
+Additional research shows that poverty is also higher among:

-• Children of single mothers compared with children who live in two-parent households or in single-father households.
+• Children of single mothers compared with children living in two-parent or single-father households.

 Many government programs and community interventions exist to help reduce the number of children in poverty and support low-income families:

-• The earned income tax credit (EITC), the largest U.S. poverty-alleviation program, provides a tax credit to employed families and individuals living in poverty.
-Research shows the benefits of the program include decreased prevalence of low birth weight and preterm birth and increases in breastfeeding.
-One study calculated that an annual $3,000 from the EITC for a family with a child younger than age 5 will cause an average 19% increase in future earnings for the child.
+• The Earned Income Tax Credit (EITC), the largest U.S. poverty-alleviation program, provides a tax credit to employed families and individuals living in poverty.
+Research shows the program’s benefits include reducing the prevalence of low birth weight and preterm births and increasing breastfeeding rates.

 • The Supplemental Nutrition Assistance Program (SNAP), previously known as food stamps, provides nutrition benefits to families in need.